Illegal, unreported and unregulated fishing in the Arctic: Haddock

+King crab

 A major decrease in the Russian king crab stock of the Barents Sea was observed between 2007 and 2008.
 Researchers mainly attribute the decline of king crabs to IUU fishing.
 The decrease of king crabs eventually led to a moratorium of fishing of the king crabs in the waters off the coast of the Kola Peninsula.
 This has resulted in an increased abundance of king crabs.

 IUU fishing contributes significantly to the decline of fish stocks, with estimates indicating that at least 20% of fish caught globally are from IUU activities, costing coastal nations between $10 billion and $23 billion annually.

 The United States' 2023 Report to Congress identified seven nations and entities involved in IUU fishing, highlighting the global nature of the problem and the need for international cooperation to address it.

 Regulation of Arctic fisheries

 The management of Arctic fisheries is regulated by at least three layers of legislation.
 The global United Nations Convention on the Law of the Sea (UNCLOS), agreements related to Regional Fisheries Management Organizations (RFMO's) or bilateral agreements and national legislation.